 \subsection{Evaluation settings}

-In our experiments, we use the FLORES-200 benchmark \cite{costa2022no}, which consists of translations of 3001 English sentences (from 842 distinct web articles) to all other 201 languages.
+In our experiments, we use the FLORES-200 benchmark \cite{costa2022no}, which consists of translations of 3001 English sentences (from 842 distinct Wikipedia articles) to all other 201 languages.
 The multi-parallel nature of this dataset makes it possible to evaluate performance in all 40\,602 language directions.
 As our final test benchmark, we take a representative subsample of 53 languages out of 202, which were also used as an ablation dataset by \citet{costa2022no}.
 In our intermediate experiments, we work with a smaller subset of 30 out of 53 languages, with 10 languages per resource type (high, low, very low) and covering the same fourteen language families as the full subset of 53 languages.
-More details on the languages considered in our experiments as well as amount of resources available per category are provided in Tables \ref{tab:all_langs} and \ref{tab:distrib} in Appendix.
+More details on the languages considered in our experiments as well as the amount of resources available per category are provided in Tables \ref{tab:all_langs} and \ref{tab:distrib} in Appendix.

-To evaluate translation quality we use two metrics: chrF++ \cite{popovic2015chrf} and spBLEU \cite{costa2022no}.
-BLEU is heavily tokenization dependant and its implementations do not include tokenizers for most of the NLLB-200 languages. spBLEU overcomes this issue by tokenizing the references and model outputs with a multilingual SentencePiece tokenizer (SPM-200, \citealp{costa2022no}).
+To evaluate translation quality we use two metrics: chrF++\footnote{SacreBLEU signature for chrF++: {\tt nrefs:1|case:mixed\\|eff:yes|nc:6|nw:2|space:no|version:2.3.1}} \cite{popovic2015chrf} and spBLEU\footnote{SacreBLEU signature for spBLEU: {\tt nrefs:1|case:mixed\\|eff:no|tok:flores200|smooth:exp|version:2.3.1}} \cite{costa2022no}.
+BLEU is heavily tokenization-dependant and its implementations do not include tokenizers for most of the NLLB-200 languages. spBLEU overcomes this issue by tokenizing the references and model outputs with a multilingual SentencePiece tokenizer (SPM-200, \citealp{costa2022no}).
 We report chrF++ results in the main paper and spBLEU results in Appendix.
-We use FLORES-200 dev (which we call \emph{valid}) for collecting MoE gate statistics and comparing different pruning algorithms and rates; and FLORES-200 devtest (which we call \emph{test}) for reporting final results and comparing with the 3.3B and 54B baselines.
+We use FLORES-200 dev (which we call \emph{valid}) for collecting MoE gate statistics and comparing different pruning algorithms and rates, and FLORES-200 devtest (which we call \emph{test}) for reporting final results and comparing with the 3.3B and 54.5B baselines.